mgabrielo/React-Node-Postgres-Auth-App/README.md

 - Navigate to the backend directory on your terminal using the command: cd backend

-- Open a terminal in your backend directory, and run the command: " npm run create-db " to create your database
+- Open a terminal in your backend directory, and run the command: " npm run get-db " to create your database

 - Next run this command in your backend terminal: " npm run migrate " to start database migration